Stephen H. Webb: Other books

 He also wrote many essays on the intersection of rhetoric and religion, including "Reviving the Rhetorical Heritage of Protestant Theology," in A Companion to Rhetoric and Rhetorical Criticism, ed.
 Walter Jost and Wendy Olmsted (Oxford: Blackwell Publishing, 2004): 409–24, and "Theological Reflections on the Hyperbolic Imagination," in Rhetorical Invention and Religious Inquiry, ed.
 Walter Jost and Wendy Olmstead (New Haven: Yale University Press, 2000).
 The SAGE Handbook of Rhetorical Studies, ed.
 Andrea Lunsford (2008) lists him as a leader in the field of religious rhetoric (see p.
 555).

 Webb wrote a book critical of Darwinism, The Dome of Eden: A New Solution to the Problem of Creation and Evolution (Cascades, 2010).
 His book Jesus Christ, Eternal God: Heavenly Flesh and the Metaphysics of Matter (Oxford University Press, 2012), engages with Mormon theology in order to develop a revisionist account of Chalcedonian christology that seeks to redeem and appropriate monophysitism for modern theology.
 His essay in defense of Mormonism as a legitimate form of Christianity, "Mormonism Obsessed with Christ," appeared in First Things (February 2012) and was the topic of much discussion, including an opinion piece published in the Salt Lake Tribune co-authored by Mormon philosopher David L. Paulsen.

 Personal life

 Stephen Webb lived in Brownsburg, Indiana with his wife, Diane Timmerman, who is a Professor of Theatre at Butler University, and their five children.
-He committed suicide on March 5, 2016, as the culmination of a long struggle with depression.
+He died by suicide on March 5, 2016, as the culmination of a long struggle with depression.